wetransform/inspire-extensions/patterns/_posts/2016-06-03-composition.markdown

 [Download the Example Instance](/patterns/examples/composition.xml)

 This encoding strategy means we can't re-use contained objects.
-Please refer to the Association pattern to learn how a single ```ex:Owner``` object can be shared by many ```ex:JoinedParcel``` objects.
+Please refer to the [association](/patterns/2016/06/03/association.html) or [aggregation](/patterns/2016/07/03/aggregation.html) patterns to learn how an object can be shared by many ```ex:JoinedParcel``` containers.

 ## Implementation Considerations